todbot/cstbase/firmware/README.md

-Note: to compile, must have the Microchip Application Library frameworks symlinked in the same directory level as the "cstbase-hid" directory. e.g. if you installed the framework in ~/microchip_solutions_v2013-06-15/Microchip then do: "ln -s ~/microchip_solutions_v2013-06-15/Microchip Microchip"
+Note: to compile, must have the Microchip Application Library frameworks symlinked in the same directory level as the "cstbase-hid" directory. e.g. if you installed the framework in ~/microchip_solutions_v2013-06-15/Microchip then in this directory do.

+    ln -s ~/microchip_solutions_v2013-06-15/Microchip Microchip

+The symlink "Microchip" is already placed in the repo as an example.

 The orignal non-USB firmware is in "CST-Base_Station_1454.X".
 It is for comparison purposes only.